 2. Aotea Utanganui Museum of South Taranaki

 This museum is a real hidden gem in New Zealand and only found by those travelling on Surf Highway 45 through Patea.
 Enter through a carved archway into the free museum where some of the oldest wooden relics are on display.
 See a 3.5 million-year-old fossilised baleen whale skull and learn about tragic stories of the Taranaki Wars throughout this well-appointed museum.
 The museum is open Monday to Saturday.

 3. Govett-Brewster Art Gallery

-The architecture of The Govett-Brewster Art Gallery is a piece of art itself, but if that doesn’t tempt you inside then maybe the fact that it’s another free attraction in New Plymouth might help.
+The architecture of The Govett-Brewster Art Gallery is a piece of art itself, but if that doesn’t tempt you inside then maybe the fact that it’s another cheap attraction in New Plymouth might help.
 Inside, the gallery holds innovative and provocative works of giant kinetic sculptures and numerous temporary exhibitions.
 The centre largely focusses on the works of Len Lye, a filmmaker, artist and kinetic sculptor.
 The gallery is open every day except Tuesdays.

 Location: 42 Queen Street, New Plymouth